Security Assurance, Backed by Mathematical Proof

 What is AWS Zelkova?

-Learn more about AWS Zelkova, a tool that is part of AWS's Provable Security initiative, referring to a collection of automated reasoning technologies that provide higher security assurance for customers.
+Learn more about AWS Zelkova, a tool that is part of AWS's Provable Security initiative.
 Zelkova is an IAM data governance tool embedded across a variety of AWS services that helps assess IAM policies and their behavior.
-See how Zelkova automates the assessment of policies by translating IAM policy language into a mathematical model, that can then be used to check key properties of policies.

 How AWS service teams use Automated Reasoning for security

-Neha from the AWS Security Automated Reasoning Group explains how her team built new rules for AWS Config and Amazon Macie.
-You'll learn about semantics-based reasoning and formal verification techniques, and how we use these at AWS to improve and automate security, both internally and for customers.
+Neha from the AWS Security Automated Reasoning Group explains how her team built new automated reasoning rules for AWS Config and Amazon Macie.

 Formal reasoning about the security of Amazon Web Services